Start at the highlighted ORIGINAL POST and read the comments section. Then read the updates.

 - I spread my labia and clitoral hood apart so that he can see the area;

-- He uses a black head extractor with a point on the end (if the point is to sharp, file it down a bit); this can be found online; he uses the pointed end (nail files don't work - they are too sharp).
+- He uses a black head extractor with a soft point on the end shown here.
 If you wince, fine.
-If you cry, stop as you are just damaging yourself at this point.
+If you cry, stop as you are just damaging yourself at this point;

-- He may use a little oil - baby, olive, whatever - or sometimes goes dry;
+- He may use a little oil - baby, olive, whatever;

 - He slides from top to down along the seam prodding it open (again, I am holding the clitoral hood and the clitoris as open as possible so that he can see);